Selling A Storm Damage House In Texas banner Texas

 What should I consider when selling a storm-damaged house in Texas?

-When selling a storm-damaged house in Texas, think about the damage level, repair costs, and the market right now.
-Decide if selling “as-is” or fixing it up is better for you financially.
-A storm damage realtor can help understand property value and what buyers want.
+When selling a storm-damaged house in Texas, consider the damage level, repair costs, and market.
+Decide if selling “as-is” or fixing it up is better financially.
+A storm-damaged realtor can help you understand property value and what buyers want.

 How can I attract buyers for my storm-affected property quickly?